 ⭐⭐⭐⭐⭐ 183 Reviews

-Designated as a Pueblo Mágico by the Mexican Secretariat of Tourism, this mining town turned tourist hub is situated only an hour’s drive from PV.
+Designated as a Pueblo Mágico by the Mexican Secretariat of Tourism, this mining town turned tourist hub is situated only an hour’s drive away, making it one of the perfect day trips from Puerto Vallarta.

 With only a population of around 5500 people, mostly consisting of farmers, this rustic place is situated high in the Sierra Madre mountains.